gastonstat/intro2datavis/README.md

 # Introduction to Data Visualization

-This repository contains the slides for an introductory course on concepts and principles in Data Visualization.
+This repository contains the slides for an introductory course on concepts in Data Visualization.

-This can serve as foundational material that lays the ground work for a more dedicated course on Statistical Graphics
-(e.g. statistical graphics with R).
+This material can be used by instructors to support a more dedicated course on Statistical Graphics (e.g. statistical graphics with R).